JogiRohithKumar/FactForge/README.md

-# 📰 Fake News Detection with Machine Learning
+# 📰 Detecting Misinformation Through Machine Learning

 A simple yet effective machine learning application that detects whether a news article is **fake** or **real** based on its content.
 Built with Python, Scikit-learn, and Streamlit for an interactive web interface.